andybeardness/word-knight/README.md

 - - Hide keyboard when Search pressed
 - - Make About screen scrollable
 - - Add "" to english about descriptions
+- DEV TASKS :
+- - Encapsulating all components